 5. Best area for families: New Town

 Let me explain.
-You won’t find long strands of wide-open beaches like the East and West Coast of mainland Florida.
+You won’t find long strands of wide-open beaches like mainland Florida’s East and West Coast.
 The beaches are small, rocky, and fairly shallow (and often come complete with seaweed).

 Smathers Beach or Fort Zachary Taylor State Park are going to be your best bets for beach days.

 Things to do in New Town

 - Grab a hogfish sandwich at the Hogfish Bar & Grill on Stock Island.

 - The Key West Tropical Forest and Botanical Garden is just across the bridge on Stock Isle.
 Stroll through tropical gardens with exotic flowers, a small pond, and native plants.